Modernization Recommendations: Summary Report

 The WECOSS: An Action Plan for Our Community (2018) is a set of key recommendations that guides the work of the Strategy.
 It aims to address substance use through a community-driven action plan, led by the WECOSS Leadership Committee, a diverse network of community organizations and people with lived experience (PWLE).

 In late 2020, through early 2021, a comprehensive evaluation of the WECOSS was planned and conducted.
-The methodology used for the evaluation included two data collection methods.
-Key informant interviews were conducted with eight WECOSS-Leadership Committee members, as well as an open link survey for the public and WECOSS partner agencies.
-The purpose of this evaluation was:
+The methodology used for the evaluation included two data collection methods – key informant interviews and an open link survey.
+The purpose of this evaluation was to assess the level of awareness and early impact of the WECOSS in the community and to evaluate the WECOSS’ strategy design.

 The evaluation results show that WECOSS and its activities have indeed made a positive impact in the region, with clear and valuable contributions.
 These include: